jefferyphein/messaging_playground/rabbitmq/python/select_connection/README.md

 Let's repeat the same example using a `SelectConnection`

-First, assume we have a `pika.ConnectionParameters`  that will let us connect to our broker.
+First, assume we have a `pika.ConnectionParameters`  that will let us connect to our broker (copy whatever worked on the previous examples).
 Creating a connection is simple, almost like a `BlockingConnection`:

 ```python